 The first thing you need to do is to honestly and objectively evaluate your horse, pinpointing his strengths, weaknesses, ability level and temperament.
 It's hard to do if that horse is your only one and you've spent years riding him and loving him.
 You tend to turn a blind eye to his flaws.
 But to know how to price and market your horse, you need to have a very clear, unbiased idea of what he is.

-Once you know what your horse is?what he's good at and where the upper limits of his ability are?it's time to put a price on him.
+Once you know what your horse is good at and where the upper limits of his ability are, it's time to put a price on him.
 It's important to eliminate any sentimental feelings in this process.
 He might be your best friend, but to a potential buyer, his worth is dictated by objective factors.

 "It's a buyer's market.
 Horses are usually valued 15 to 20 percent less than they were three or four years ago," Courtney says.

 Two common traps sellers fall into are thinking their horses must be worth more than what they paid for them and that they need to price those horses at a figure high enough for them to be able to buy their next horses.
 You have to come up with a price that fits your particular horse and his abilities at that point in time.

 Six main factors go into setting a price for your horse: age, height, intended job, temperament, performance record and soundness.
 There are always exceptions to the rule, but these are good general guidelines.